 SoFi is the older of the two, having launched back in 2011 – originally as a lender aiming to make private student loans more accessible.
 Since it was introduced, SoFi has expanded its offerings beyond student-focused loans and now provides personal loans and even mortgages.

-Best Egg, on the other hand, is the younger online lender.
+Best Egg, on the other hand, is the younger online lending platform.
 It was introduced in 2014 by its parent company – Marlette Funding.
 Best Egg’s personal loans are typically used to consolidate credit card debt or pay for a large expense (like a housing renovation or upcoming travel costs).

 Personal loans from Best Egg range from $2,000 to $50,000.

-Which Lender Offers Lower Interest Rates and Other Fees?
+Which Company Offers Lower Interest Rates and Other Fees?

 Best Egg only offers fixed-rate personal loans, and its APRs start at 5.99%.

 Meanwhile, SoFi offers fixed-rate personal loans with the lower starting interest rate of 6.99%.
 But unlike Best Egg, SoFi also offers variable-rate personal loans – which have starting APRs of 6.26%.
-And with a 0.25% discount when you sign up for autopay, SoFi clearly has the lower interest rates between the two online lenders.
+And with a 0.25% discount when you sign up for autopay, SoFi clearly has the lower interest rates between the two.

 When it comes to fees, SoFi is also the winner: